-You can also use the $\neg e$ flag to specify multiple expressions on one line.
+You can also use the -e flag to specify multiple expressions on one line.
 For example:

-'''

-% grep -e 'abc' -e 'def' myfile
+% grep -e 'ab\c' -e 'de\f' myfile

-'''

 By default, the grep command finds each line containing a match for the expression or expressions you specify.
-Table 1-4 describes command-line flags that allow you to specify other results from your searches.
+Table 1-4 describes command-line flags that let you specify other results from your searches.